gardener/landscaper/docs/api-reference/core.md

 <td>
 <em>(Optional)</em>
 <p>DataRef can be used to reference component descriptors imported by the parent installation.
-This field is used in subinstallation templates only, instead of one of the other fields.</p>
+This field is used in subinstallation templates only, use one of the other fields instead for root installations.</p>
 </td>
 </tr>
 </tbody>